egXcoder/Study-Repository/php/laravel/architecture/octane.md

 - You run php artisan octane:start instead of relying on PHP-FPM.
 - Still need a reverse proxy (Nginx) in front, usually.

+Tip: How to mitigate slow requests
+- Increase the number of workers to handle more concurrent requests.
+- Offload slow tasks to queues or async jobs instead of processing them in the HTTP request.
+- Use Swoole coroutines (if using Octane with Swoole) for certain async operations like HTTP requests or I/O — the worker can continue processing other coroutines while waiting.

 ## Usage